PEOPLE LEAVING PRISON

 VACRO'S Post Release program provides support in the Barwon Region (i.e. Geelong and surrounding areas) and the Grampians Region (i.e. Horsham, Ararat and Ballarat).
 There are other service providers who deliver the same program in Metropolitan Melbourne and other Victorian regions.

-VACRO is excited by the opportunity to work collaboratively with Jesuit Social Services, the Victorian Aboriginal Legal Service and the Australian Community Support Organisation.
+VACRO is excited by the opportunity to work collaboratively with Jesuit Social Services, the Victorian Aboriginal Legal Service and the Australian Community Support Organisation (ACSO).
 VACRO also looks forward to working with organisations and individuals in Victorian communities in implementing the program.
-This will include the Regional Department of Justice; prison services and community-based services in areas such as mental health, housing, drug and alcohol support.
+This will include the Regional Department of Justice; prison services and community-based services in areas such as mental health, housing, and drug and alcohol support.
 Together, these networks can work to achieve better outcomes for both families and the communities that prisoners are returning to.

 All these programs are funded by Corrections Victoria